-Stress, aging, food, weather, chemicals, drugs, radiation … You name it … our bodies are constantly adjusting to a variety of internal and external factors.
+Stress, aging, food, weather, chemicals, drugs, radiation … You name it … our bodies constantly adjust to various internal and external factors.
 One of the ways we adjust is by producing different types and quantities of hormones to regulate the activity of our organs.

 Why decreased estrogen?